theicfire/pygdb/README.md

 * Run the binary: `run`
 * Get the registers.
 You'll notice eip is one after our breakpoint. `regs`
 * Continue (Should finish): `c`

+## Future Priorities
+* Get this to run on 64 bit machines
+* Add any number of features that GDB has